vboufleur/opensuse-spotify-installer/README.md

-# Spotify automatic installer for openSUSE
+# Spotify installer for openSUSE LEAP 42.2 (and 42.1)

 This script avoids the need to illegally redistribute Spotify binaries by downloading the Linux client `.deb` from